Duegan24/kickstarter-analysis/README.md

 4)	Length of the campaign
 5)	Type of campaign

-In the study performed to date, I will focus on two factors: 1) size of the goal and 2) The month the campaign started.
+In the study performed to date, I will focus on two factors: 1) Size of the goal and 2) Month the campaign started.

 ### The Month the Campaign Started